AdaGold/ride-share-rails/README.md

     - `rails new` will ask if you want to overwrite the existing files `README.md` and `db/seeds.rb`.
 Answer `n` to both of these (keep the existing file)
   - Uses [Postgresql](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/how-to-use-postgres.md) as its database.

-**Your team shall submit a pull request with a link to your Trello board once you are done with the baseline which shall be reviewed before moving onto implementing the requirements**
+**Your team shall submit a pull request with a link to your Trello board once you are done with this initial setup.
+This must be reviewed by an instructor before you may begin implementing the requirements.**

-## Minimum Requirements
+### Minimum Requirements

 However far you and your partner get, the application should have, at a minimum, the following features: